skoruthu/Predictive_Modeling_To_Identify_Diabetes/README.md

 ### Impact from Findings
 Performance Comparison in Dollars were measured by adopting ‘Expected Claim (EC)’ framework to assess three conditions:<br>
 (1) Perfect Classifier: This ideal model classifies all observations correctly.
-Plugging some values into the EC formula, the expected claims value would be $5,575.70.
+Plugging values into the EC formula for 2962 individuals, the expected claims value would be $5,575.70.
 Performance will be judged based on the difference from this base value.<br>
 (2) Current Method: The current standard yields an EC value of $6075.37.<br>
 (3) Our Model: XGBoost run with tuned settings yields an EC value of $5,778.13.<br>